mattpe/xr-unity-basics/unity-4-vr-start.md

 1. Debugging via USB connection:
    - On Windows, it's possible to use Unity's ["play mode"](https://developer.oculus.com/blog/debugging-unity-apps-for-oculus-quest-in-headset/) for debugging
    - On MacOS (and Windows) you can access Unity's logging on Android device via terminal command `adb logcat -s Unity`
-1. Submit an image (photo or screenshot from the device) to the related Oma assignment **before deadline**.
+1. Submit to the related Oma assignment **before deadline** as instructed there.